jana369/Car-Prices-Analysis-Dash-Board/README.md

 ## 📂 How to Use This Report
 1. **For PDF Viewers**:
-   - See pages 2-4 for interactive charts (if supported)
+   - See pages 1-2 for interactive charts
-   - Hover over visuals in Power BI for tooltips

 2. **For Power BI Users**:
    Download .pbix file and open in Power BI Desktop